 For my second simple SEO tips post, I thought I would look at backlinks and how to get them.
-People who are just starting out in SEO (search engine optimization) will read over and over again about the importance of getting backlinks, usually in relation to improving a website’s ranking in Google search engine results and raising levels of internet traffic.
+People who are just starting out in SEO (search engine optimization) will read over and over again about the importance of get backlinks for you business website promotion, usually in relation to improving a website’s ranking in Google search engine results and raising levels of internet traffic.
 In this post I will, therefore, answer the question: what are backlinks; plus I will explain why backlinks are important; and finally, I will show you how to get backlinks.

 What are backlinks?